 Interruptible Load

-Pursuant to section 3.4(b), First Gas will notify Shippers of the amount of Interruptible Load would provide a useful Congestion Management tool for the affected Delivery Point(s).
+Pursuant to section 3.4(b), First Gas will notify Shippers of the amount of Interruptible Load that would provide a useful Congestion Management tool for the affected Delivery Point(s).

 On receipt of a notice under section 3.5, each Shipper using the specified part of the Transmission System will use reasonable endeavours to ascertain whether any End-user it supplies (who must meet the requirements set out in section 3.8) would be willing to provide any part of the required Interruptible Load.